 What is SAFE?

 Structured Assessment of FEasibility (SAFE) is a measure designed to assess the feasibility of implementing a complex intervention within mental health services within the NHS.
 The measure is designed for reviewers and policy makers when assessing the evidence base for an intervention and for researchers developing an intervention to ensure they consider factors related to implementation.
-It was developed at King’s College London.
+SAFE was developed as part of the REFOCUS programme at King’s College London.

-We have also developed SAFE reporting guidelines, to identify the information needed in intervention reports which allow SAFE to be rated.
-These reporting guidelines are intended to be used by authors reporting an intervention, to make it possible for the feasibility of the assessment to be reported.
+SAFE reporting guidelines were also developed, to identify the information needed in intervention reports which will allow SAFE to be rated.
+These reporting guidelines are intended to be used by authors reporting an intervention, to make it possible for the feasibility of the intervention to be assessed.

 The reference for SAFE is:

 Bird V, Le Boutillier C, Leamy M, Williams J, Bradstreet S, Slade M (2014) Evaluating the feasibility of complex interventions in mental health services: standardised measure and reporting guidelines, British Journal of Psychiatry, 204¸ 316-321

 Please cite this reference whenever using the measure.

 The above paper included SAFE Version 1.0 as an appendix.
 Subsequent evaluation identified the need for minor modifications (SAFE Version 1.1) and a rating manual to further improve the reliability of SAFE ratings.